This article was last updated Sept. 29, 2022.

 6. When the property is damaged

 If the property is damaged and the buyers still want it, you may need to prepare everyone in the transaction for a long wait.
-I fought with my insurance company for three years before I got a settlement after the Northridge quake, and that required hiring a public adjuster.
+I fought with my insurance company for three years before I got a settlement after the Northridge earthquake, and that required hiring a public adjuster.

 It then took another year to repair the property.
 Other homeowners were still waiting for resolution of their claims at the five-year mark.